“No Trespassing Zone” — Arizona’s Border Security Plan

 STEP FOUR – SEARCH AND SEIZE: Upon arrest, law enforcement may perform a lawful search incident to arrest.
 See Chimel v.
 California, 394 U.S. 752 (1969); Maryland v.
 Buie, 494 U.S. 325 (1990).
 Based on this lawful search, state law enforcement will have the authority to seize criminal property and assets being transported by cartel members and their associates, including illegal weapons and drugs, such as fentanyl, methamphetamine, and heroin.

-STEP FIVE – LIBERATE: Following the arrest of cartel members and their associates, law enforcement will liberate any children and persons who are being transported by the cartel for the purposes of child exploitation and human sex trafficking.
+STEP FIVE – LIBERATE: Following the arrest of cartel members and their associates, law enforcement will liberate any children and persons who are being transported by the cartel for the purposes of child exploitation and human sex trafficking and return them to their families.

 STEP SIX – PROSECUTE TRESPASS: County Attorneys, with oversight by the Attorney General, will, when there is evidence to do so, prosecute cartel members and their associates for trespass and violations of other state law crimes committed while trespassing on state and private land.